-- 1. To enable students to learn the tools and techniques available for studding biochemical and biophysical nature of life. - 2.
-To help students obtain skills in handling new instruments in modern researches. - 3.
-To acquire theoretical knowledge as well as practical knowledgein preparing plants for microscopic examination, general routines for the preparation of tissue; general histochemistry.
+- To enable students to learn the tools and techniques available for studding biochemical and biophysical nature of life. - To help students obtain skills in handling new instruments in modern researches. - To acquire theoretical knowledge as well as practical knowledge preparing plants for microscopic examination, general routines for the preparation of tissue; general histochemistry.

-BIOSTATISTICS (Theory 36 hrs)
+BIOSTATISTICS (Theory 36 hrs; Practical 18 hrs)

-- 1) Basic principles of Biostatistics: Methods of collection and classification of data; Primary and secondary data, qualitative and quantitative data.
-Frequency distribution, graphical representation. - 2) Measures of central tendency - (a) Mean, (b) Median and (c) Mode - 3) Measures of dispersion: Mean deviation, Standard deviation, variance, standard error, co-efficient of variation.
+- (a) Basic principles of Biostatistics: Methods of collection and classification of data; Primary and secondary data, qualitative and quantitative data.
+Frequency distribution, graphical representation. - (b) Measures of central tendency; Mean, Median and Mode - (c) Measures of dispersion: Mean deviation, Standard deviation, variance, standard error, co-efficient of variation.